• Skip to primary navigation

 Mixing stuffing ingredients together in a large bowl.

-So now that you know how to make this basic stuffing recipe, let's talk about how you can zhoosh things up a bit.
+Now that you know how to make the basic stuffing recipe, let's talk about how you can zhoosh things up a bit.
 Here are four stuffing ideas that are just as easy, but a little extra creative:

 • Apple Stuffing: The perfect combination of sweet and savory!
 Saute two chopped apples along with your onions and celery (use 1 ½ cups celery, not 3).
 Optional: stir in 2 tablespoons chopped, fresh sage along with the parsley.